ClimateMARGO/ClimateMARGO.jl/docs/src/index.md

 Compared to more conventional *Integrated Assessment Models (IAMs)*, MARGO is:
 * **Faster**: The algorithm solves convex optimization problems in less than 100 milliseconds (most use cases), meaning the model can be run interactively in real-time and that both large-ensemble, high-dimensional, and stochastic optimizations are all computationally feasible.
 * **More accessible**: The ClimateMARGO.jl package is free to use and is accessible in several different forms depending on the user's programming experience and use case:
-  * *An interactive web-app (Coming Soon)* – For code-free interactive exploration of climate storylines (and their sensitivity to model parameters).
+  * *An [interactive web-app](https://margo.plutojl.org/introduction.html)* – For interactive exploration of climate storylines (and their sensitivity to model parameters).
-  * *A browser-based binder tutorial* – For users with some programming experience who want to run *ClimateMARGO.jl* themselves.
   * *Importing ClimateMARGO.jl* – For users proficient in Julia who want to use the MARGO model for education or scientific research.
   * *Forking ClimateMARGO.jl* – For users wanting to extend or fundamentally modify the MARGO model source code, e.g. for their own scientific or policy research.
 * **More interpretable**: The entire model algorithm is simple enough to be expressed in a single closed-form math equation and is determined by only a handful of intuitive free parameters (see also the MARGO flowchart below).